 Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2020 valuation pursuant to an experience study of the period below-median income, General, Retiree, Male (adjusted 106%) and Female (adjusted 105%) tables, and future mortality improvements projected using scale MP-2020.
+Last updated for the 2020 valuation pursuant to an experience study of the period below-median income, General, Retiree, Male (adjusted 106%)

+Mortality For non-disabled retirees, the Pub-2010, Amount-Weighted, and Female (adjusted 105%) tables, and future mortality improvements projected using scale MP-2020.
 For disabled retirees, the Pub-2010, Amount-Weighted, below-median income, General, Disabled Retiree, Male and Female